awslabs/graphstorm/docs/source/gs-processing/usage/amazon-sagemaker.rst

-In the above we have set `--do-repartition True` to perform the re-partition step on the Spark leader instance.
-The re-partitioning job runs on a single instance, so for large graphs you will want to launch that step as a separate job on an instance with more memory to avoid memory errors.
+In the above we have set `--do-repartition True` to perform the re-partition step on the Spark leader instance, since we know each individual feature and the edge structure are small enough to fit in the memory of the Spark leader.
+For large graphs you will
+want to launch that step as a separate job on an instance with more memory to avoid memory errors.
 `ml.r5` instances should allow you to re-partition graph data with billions of nodes and edges.
 For more details on the re-partitioning step see :doc:`row-count-alignment`.